MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-result-types.md

 You can define how search results are displayed on the search results page by [designing the layout](customize-results-layout.md) using result types.
 The result layout lets you show useful information directly in the search results so users can quickly find the information they need.

 Built-in content types like files and people have a standard layout that can't be modified.
 Result types are used for [Graph Connectors](connectors-overview.md) content.
-When you configure a connector and map labels and content properties to source properties, Microsoft Search will use a default search result layout for the connector search results.
+When you configure a connector with property mappings, Microsoft Search will use a default search result layout for the connector search results.
 The label *title* is the most important; you should always have a property assigned to this label to use the default result layout.
 However, creating a custom result type for your connector content can make those results more impactful for your users.

-When using verticals and connector content, there must be at least one result type for results to display on the vertical.
-If you don't do the appropriate mapping for default search result layout you must create a result type for the connector.
+When using verticals and connector content, you must create a result type or do the mappings for a default layout.
+If you do not do either, the vertical will not display any search results.

 ## Understanding result types